moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-b14/MIP-B14.md

 | Multiplier        | **0.05** | **0.067**   |
 | Jump Multiplier   | **8.6**  | **9.0**     |

+### BUSD-USDC price feed deprecation on Moonwell Moonbeam

+Chainlink has informed Moonwell contributors of their plans to deprecate the BUSD-USD price feed on the Moonbeam network.
+This follows the asset being de-listed by the asset issuer in 2023.
+Currently, the BUSD market on Moonwell is in a deprecated status with supplying, collateral and borrows disabled.
+Suppliers may still withdraw their supplied BUSD if they wish.

+When the price feed is deprecated by Chainlink, calls to `latestRoundData` will revert, which might cause unexpected results and prevent users from interacting with this market, even to withdraw supplied BUSD.
+For this reason, Moonwell contributors are recommending that the price feed for BUSD be hardcoded to $1 to prevent calls from reverting.

 Our recommendation post is located in the forums, please refer to this [link](https://forum.moonwell.fi/t/gauntlet-s-base-moonbeam-moonriver-recommendations-2024-02-28/800).
 By approving this proposal, you agree that any services provided by Gauntlet shall be governed by the terms of service available at gauntlet.network/tos